 HTTP headers can be used to pass additional information to the API endpoint along with the request and are typically used to add metadata to the request.
 The accepted headers are based on what is configured in the API endpoint and should be present in the API documentation.

 Username and Password

-Note: Currently, POST, GET, and PUT are available to support submitting information and extracting information, respectively.
-More methods will be added soon.
+This field allows the user to indicate what action should be performed by the API when the request is received.
+Currently, POST and GET are available to support submitting information and extracting information, respectively.
+More methods will be added to this list later.

 URL of Service

-This variable also appears in the Available Variables section of the action configuration panel in subsequent actions.
-There it can be used in messages, text-to-speech, analytics, and other web calls.
+This variable will also appear in the Available Variables section of the action configuration panel in subsequent actions, where it can be used in messages, text-to-speech, analytics, or even other web calls.

 The external web call action creates several variables.